 A real prize (not just bragging rights).
 Some firms use gift cards, iPads, or even cash.
 One firm gave a set of steak knives for third prize.
 Be creative, be fun, make it interesting.

-One of the biggest complaints I get about contests is that after the leaders emerge, everyone stuck in the back of the pack gives up.
+One of the biggest complaints we get about contests is that after the leaders emerge, everyone stuck in the back of the pack gives up.
 To prevent this from happening you have a few different options.
 Here are some of our favorite types of contests that are fun for everyone:

 The raffle.
 Everybody that shares at least twice in the first month is entered to win a $250 gift card.
 This way everybody can win, and the power users are not at an advantage.